search instagram arrow-down

 UPDATE: October 30, 2019

-We have been traveling and camping the length and breadth of Florida now since April and have enjoyed it immensely.
-After finishing and publishing book #6, The Caldera Abduction to rave reviews in June, I’ve started on the third book in The Redemption Wall series which I hope to publish early 2020.
+We have been traveling and camping the length and breadth of Florida since April and have enjoyed it immensely.
+After finishing and publishing book #6, The Caldera Abduction, to rave reviews in June, I’ve started on the third book in The Redemption Wall series, which I hope to publish in early 2020.
 We head back to Texas in a couple of weeks for the winter, and hopefully, I’ll get plenty of writing done.
-Stat tuned for more updates.
+Stay tuned for more updates.

 east mims6